דלג לתוכן הראשי

 • Shared genetics: Genes that protect Latinos may also work in others

-• Cross-cutting risk factors: Diabetes, obesity, stress - for everyone
+• Cross-cutting risk factors: Diabetes, obesity, and stress exist in everyone

-• Comparison to other species: Understanding Latino aging helps understand aging in general
+• Broader understanding: Understanding aging in one community helps understand aging in general

 How to Participate?

-If you are a Latino in the U.S. over 50 and meet the criteria, you can register through the university websites.
-The team is looking for a variety of regions, ages, and health conditions (both healthy and those with cognitive decline).
-Participation includes free tests over 12 years.
+Those interested in participating and meeting the criteria can register through the university websites.
+The team is seeking a diverse range of regions, ages, and health statuses (both healthy individuals and those with cognitive decline).
+Participation includes free tests throughout the study.
 Many hope the study itself will contribute to their health.

 Implications for Treatments

-If the study reveals that certain drugs work less well in Latinos, pharmaceutical companies will need to develop adapted versions.
-This will increase costs but improve outcomes.
-The expectation: Some drugs will go back to the drawing board with tailored genetic corrections.
+If the study reveals that certain drugs work less effectively in Latinos, pharmaceutical companies will need to develop adapted versions.
+This may increase costs but improve outcomes.
+The expectation: Some drugs will go back to the drawing board with adjustments.

 The Bottom Line

 This study is a vital step in the evolution of medicine.
-We are approaching an era where a "cure for Alzheimer's" will not exist.
-Instead, there will be different drugs for different populations, based on their genetics and lifestyle.
-By 2030+, a doctor saying "You are Hispanic, this drug works better for you" will sound normal.
+We are approaching an era where "one drug for Alzheimer's" will not be the only answer.
+Instead, there may be different approaches for different populations, based on genetics and lifestyle.
+In the future, a doctor saying "this drug works differently in this group" will sound normal.
 But to get there, someone needs to do the work.
 The NIH and UC are doing it now.